List of Ozark characters: John Nix

 John Nix (portrayed by Robert Treveiler) is the sheriff of Osage Beach, who is indebted to the Snells.
 He tends to look the other way in regards to the Byrdes' activities due to their own partnership with the Snells.
 In season 4, he is murdered by cartel lieutenant Javi Elizondro while investigating Helen Pierce's disappearance.

 Sam Dermody

 Sam Dermody (portrayed by Kevin L. Johnson) is a hapless, gullible realtor that Wendy first meets when looking for a home in the Ozarks.
 After Sam's overbearing mother Eugenia dies in a freak accident, Marty and Wendy pay for her funeral and end up buying the funeral home as a laundering front.
 Sam is later employed as the manager of the Lickety Splitz, a strip club purchased by the Byrdes for money laundering, and forms a romantic relationship with Jade, one of the strippers.
 In the third season, Sam begins to frequent the Byrdes' casino, the Missouri Belle, and develops a gambling addiction that Wendy later curtails by banning him from the premises.
 Ruth then employs Sam as the manager of the Lazy-O Motel, which she purchases for her own money laundering operation after cutting ties with the Byrdes.

+Bruce Liddell

+Bruce Liddell (portrayed by Josh Randall) is Marty Byrde's partner in the Chicago-based investment firm they agree to use to launder money for a Mexican drug cartel.
+Bruce and the trucking company owners who move the cash skim $8 million, and Del murders them after the cartel discovers the theft.
+The promotional flier for Ozarks tourism Bruce showed Marty helped save Marty's life by serving as the inspiration for Marty's claim that if allowed to move there, he could successfully launder even more of the cartel's money.